LGBTQ rights in Qatar: 2022 FIFA World Cup controversy

 In 2010, shortly after Qatar was selected to host the 2022 FIFA World Cup, FIFA President Sepp Blatter was asked about the political reality for gay people in Qatar, and he responded that gay soccer fans in Qatar "should refrain from any sexual activities."
 After being criticised for this remark, Blatter added that: "we FIFA don't want any discrimination.
 What we want to do is open this game to everybody, and to open it to all cultures, and this is what we are doing in 2022".

 In 2011, a member of the Dutch Parliament for the Party for Freedom (PVV) proposed that the Dutch soccer team play in pink, instead of the country's national color, orange, to protest the gay rights situation in Qatar.

 In 2013, the head of Qatar's World Cup bid team, Hassan Al-Thawadi, said that everybody was welcome at the event, so long as they refrained from public display of affection.
 "Public display of affection is not part of our culture and tradition", he said.
 In 2013, Kuwait proposed banning gay foreigners from entering any of the countries of the Gulf Cooperation Council, and the GCC agreed to discuss it.
 However, the GCC backtracked, possibly due to concerns over the effect on Qatar's hosting of the 2022 World Cup.

 In November 2021, the Australian soccer player Josh Cavallo, the league's only current player who is openly gay, said he would be afraid to travel to Qatar to play, to which Nasser Al Khater, head of the tournament's organizing committee, replied that Cavallo would be "welcome" in the country.

-Qatari officials initially stated in December 2020 that, in accordance with FIFA's inclusion policy, it would not restrict the display of pro-LGBT imagery (such as rainbow flags) at matches during the World Cup.
-However, in April 2022, a senior security official overseeing the tournament stated that there were plans to confiscate pride flags from spectators—allegedly as a safety measure to protect them from altercations with spectators that are anti-LGBT.
-Fare network criticised the report, arguing that actions against the LGBT community by the state were of a greater concern to those attending the World Cup than the actions of individuals.
+Qatari officials initially stated in December 2020 that, in accordance with FIFA's inclusion policy, it would not restrict the display of pro-LGBTQ imagery (such as rainbow flags) at matches during the World Cup.
+However, in April 2022, a senior security official overseeing the tournament stated that there were plans to confiscate pride flags from spectators—allegedly as a safety measure to protect them from altercations with spectators that are anti-LGBTQ.
+Fare network criticised the report, arguing that actions against the LGBTQ community by the state were of a greater concern to those attending the World Cup than the actions of individuals.

-Major General Abdulaziz Abdullah Al Ansari stated that fans should also respect the norms of the host country and assured their privacy by adding "Reserve the room together, sleep together, this is something that's not in our concern ...
+Major General Abdulaziz Abdullah al-Ansari, a senior official responsible for security for the tournament, warned in April 2022 that rainbow flags could be taken from fans to "protect" them from locals, and asked fans not to "come in and insult the whole society" by flying the flags.
+Rights organizations condemned the potential confiscation, and called claims that it will be done to protect fans a "smokescreen" and a "pretext".
+Al-Ansari stated that fans can "Reserve the room together, sleep together, this is something that's not in our concern ...
 We are here to manage the tournament.
-Let's not go beyond, the individual personal things of fans".
+Let's not go beyond, the individual personal things of which might be happening between these people".